imaranresearch/LAMMPS-SPHERHARM/_build/html/_sources/Sections/compute_erotate_sphere.rst.txt

 a group of spherical harmonic particles.

-The rotational energy is computed as 1/2 I w\^2, where I is the moment of inertia for a sphere and w is the particle's angular velocity.
+The rotational energy is computed as 1/2 I w\^2, where I is the moment of inertia for a spherical harmonic particle and w is the particle's angular velocity.

 Output info